 I am honored to be part of such an interesting and innovative research which has received a grant from the National Endowment for the Humanities: Exploring the human endeavor – University of Maryland, USA.
 The team led by Professor Zita Nunes will now continue with the translation, annotation and analysis of the newspaper and will eventually publish the outputs of the project on a website.

 The main challenges of this translation are:

 - The elaborate style of this 1920’s Portuguese newspaper with very long sentences and an excessive use of adjectives and figures of style.

 - the many complex words – some no longer in use, others part of very specific dialects or regionalisms.

 - the cultural, geographical and time references which had to be transcreated and explained to the Anglophone reader.

 To solve these difficulties I had to cut sentences and paragraphs, use simpler vocabulary and research cultural equivalents in the English language to make the target text understandable for a contemporary American public without losing the original “flavor” of the source text.

 For the most part, this work involved interpreting the writer’s original idea and summarizing or rewriting it in a way that was intelligible for the target audience.

-Here are two samples of this work:
+Here is a sample of this work: